expressjs/session/README.md

 ##### rolling

-Force a cookie to be set on every response.
-This resets the expiration date.
+Force a session identifier cookie to be set on every response.
+The expiration is reset to the original [`maxAge`](#cookiemaxage), resetting the expiration countdown.

 The default value is `false`.

+**Note** When this option is set to `true` but the `saveUnitialized` option is set to `false`, the cookie will not be set on a response with an uninitialized session.

 ##### saveUninitialized